-Reporting the M&E data also provides evidence to the evaluator that the TIS program is working and demonstrates the value of the program to the Australian Government Department of Health.
+Reporting M&E data also provides evidence to the evaluator that the TIS program is working and demonstrates the value of the program to the Australian Government Department of Health.
 It is therefore important that this data is reported accurately and in full.
-Completing your performance report carefully and providing sufficient detail of your TIS activities, their development and outcomes is your main opportunity to provide the substantial evidence that is needed to influence funding for TIS.
+Completing your performance report carefully and providing sufficient detail of your TIS activities, their development and outcomes is your main opportunity to provide the substantial evidence that is needed to influence ongoing investment in TIS.
 For example, if you conduct a survey as part of your evaluation, it is important to do more than state that you did a survey.
-You need to summarise the findings and how the findings demonstrate success.
+You need to summarise the findings and show how the findings demonstrate success.
 Also remember that where activities link with other non-TIS programs, the focus of your reporting should be TIS, not other lifestyle changes.
+Finally, remember that data comes in many forms.
+As well as numerical data, you will need to record and report conversational data such as community feedback on your activities.
+Together the numbers and conversations help you to tell the story of community change.